vita-epfl/Helvipad/README.md

 | [360-IGEV-Stereo](https://arxiv.org/abs/2411.18335) | omnidirectional   | 0.188        | 0.404     | 0.146     | 1.720         | 4.297          | 0.130      | **0.388**      |
 | [DFI-OmniStereo](https://arxiv.org/abs/2503.23502)  | omnidirectional   | **0.158**    | **0.338** | **0.120** | **1.463**     | **3.767**      | **0.108**  | 0.397          |

+Note: These benchmark results were obtained using the legacy disparity maps (the ones originally released and used in the Helvipad and DFIOmnistereo papers).
+Updated corrected disparity maps are now available in the dataset repo; results may vary slightly when retraining with the corrected maps.

 ## Download